davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

   One of the first programmers of the Harvard Mark I computer, she was a pioneer of computer programming who invented one of the first linkers.
   Hopper was the first to devise the theory of machine-independent programming languages, and the FLOW-MATIC programming language she created using this theory was later extended to create COBOL, an early high-level programming language still in use today.
   ```

+- You're free to add as many more methods or statements as you like!

 #### Grading